-Register Name Address Bit Name Fun Function CONFIG0 0x00 7 Reserved Reserved for factory use.
+Register Name Address Bit Name Function Function CONFIG0 0x00 7 qmc_offset_ena When asserted the DAC offset correction n is enabled.
 0 6 fifo_ena When asserted the FIFO is enabled.
-NDACCCLKP/N and DATACLKP/N mu 1 5 fifo_reset_ena Allows the FRAME input to reset the I FIFO write pointer when asserted 1 4 Allows the FRAME or OSTR signal to asserted.
-This selection is determined CONFIG19.
-1 3 alarm_out_ena When asserted the ALARM_SDO pin becomes an output.
-The function of this pin is controlled by the CONFIG6 alarm_mask setting.
-0 2 alarm_pol This bit changes the polarity of the AL 1=positive logic) ARM signal.
-(0=negative logic, 0 1:0 mixer_func(1:0) Controls the function of the mixer bloo ek.
-00 Mode mixer_func(1:0) Normal 00 High Pass (Fs/2) 01 01 Fs/4 10 -Fs/4 11
+When the FIFO is bypassed DACCCLKP/N and DATACLKP/N must be aligned to within t_align.
+1 5 fifo_reset_ena Allows the FRAME input to act as a FIFC) write reset when asserted.
+1 4 multi_sync_ena Allows the FRAME or OSTR signals to be used as a sync signal when asserted.
+This selection is determined by multi_sync_sel in register CONFIG19.
+3 alarm_out_ena When asserted the ALARM_SDO pin becomes an output.
+The functiona of this pin is controlled by the CONFIG6 alarm_mask setting.
+1 0 2 alarm_pol This bit changes the polarity of the ALARM signal.
+(0=negative logic, 1=positive logic) 1:0 mixer_func(1:0) Controls the function of the mixer block.
+00 Mode mixer_func(1:0) Normal 00 High Pass (Fs/2) 01 Fs/4 10 -Fs/4 11

-Register Name Address Bit Name Function CONFIG1 0x01 7 qmc_offset_ena When asserted the QMC offset correction circuitry is enabled.
-0 6 qmc_correct_ena 5 fir0_ena When asserted FIR0 is activated enabling 2x interpolation.
-0 4 fir1_ena When asserted FIR1 is activated enabling 4x interpolation. fir0_ena must be set to '1' for 4x interpolation.
+Register Name Address Bit Name Function Default Value CONFIG1 0x01 7 qmc_offset_ena offset_ena When asserted the QMC offset correction circuitry is enabled.
+6 qmc_correct_ena When asserted the QMC phase and gain correction circuitry is enabled.
+0 5 fir0_ena When asserted FIR0 is activated enabling 2x interpolation.
+4 fir1_ena When asserted FIR1 is activated enabling 4x interpolation. fir0_ena must be set to '1' for 4x interpolation.
 1 3 Unused Reserved for factory use.
 0 2 iotest_ena When asserted enables the data pattern checker operation.
-0 1 Unused Reserved for factory use.
+0 Unused Reserved for factory use.
 0 0 twos When asserted the inputs are expected to be in 2's complement format.
 When de-asserted the input format is expected to be offset-binary.
 1